minio/docs/source/administration/minio-console.rst

 --------

 You can use the MinIO Console for administration tasks like Identity and Access Management, Metrics and Log Monitoring, or Server Configuration.
+It provides access to many common options and complements the more comprehensive command line configurations available using :mc:`mc`.

 The MinIO Console is embedded as part of the MinIO Server.
 You can also deploy a standalone MinIO Console using the instructions in the :minio-git:`github repository <console>`.